We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 }

-To somehow do this:
+To somehow do this as well:

 if (entry == list->first) {